Violet Markham: Personal life

 Markham travelled extensively abroad.
 Among her friends was the Canadian politician Mackenzie King, whom she met in 1905 and with whom she kept up an active correspondence for 45 years.
 King visited her when he was in England and she visited him on her occasional trips to Canada.
 She sent him money on a number of occasions, notably after his electoral defeat in 1911, and again to provide medical treatment for his brother who was suffering from tuberculosis.
 In 1923, the Canadian government appointed her to represent them on the governing body of the International Labour Organization in Geneva.

 In 1915, Markham married Lieutenant-Colonel James Carruthers, but she continued to be known by her maiden name.
 She accompanied her husband to Cologne, when he was stationed there as chief demobilisation officer for the British Army of the Rhine, following the First World War.
 Her husband was subsequently a racehorse owner, who died suddenly at Ayr Racecourse in 1936.
-She wrote several books, including Paxton and the Bachelor Duke, a biography of her grandfather (1935), Return Passage (1953) and Friendship's Harvest (1956).
+She wrote several books, including Paxton and the Bachelor Duke, a biography of her grandfather (1935), her autobiography, Return Passage (1953), and Friendship's Harvest (1956).